 6 Tips on Creating Visual Content for Your Instagram Business Account

 If you are a small business affected by the pandemic then you must be feeling the urgent need to embrace the world of digital media.
-With the lack of traffic to brick-and-mortar stores, your company’s Instagram profile can be your new storefront and visual content is your key to attracting new customers.
+With the lack of traffic to brick-and-mortar stores, your company’s Instagram profile can be your new storefront, and creating visual content is your key to attracting new customers.

 If you weren’t giving your profile much attention before the pandemic, it’s time to delve into digital marketing to give your business a new platform to thrive in.
 We’ve outlined useful tips to guide business owners like yourself who may be new to digital marketing to help you make decisions geared toward boosting your online profile through visual communication.